 Plain white chart paper and permanent markers are all you need.
-An optional material is sticky notes.

-4. Fill In the Anchor Chart With Students.
+5. Fill In the Anchor Chart With Students.

-So what goes on an anchor chart?
+So what information actually goes on the anchor chart?

 Students taking part in the writing process is extremely important for their learning process.

-5. Hang Completed Chart In Visible Place.
+7. Display the Completed Anchor Chart In a Visible Place.

 After creating an anchor chart, put it in a visible place where students can refer to it as needed.